fxllingstar/fxllingstar/README.md

  📫 How to reach me: maxiefeseymen@gmail.com

+ Next Projects
+Here’s what I plan to build next:
+A custom browser that works with Google (similar concept to Arc Browser) Fireside mobile/desktop app.(Also goes into Fireside) A simple app that pulls information about countries from APIs.
+More ideas are yet to be writen here :)

 📚 Learning next:
 - Frontend frameworks (React/Svelte)
 - REST + WebSocket scaling
 - System design basics
+- C++ and C in my school

-I like building complex systems, experimenting with mechanics,
-and creating worlds both in code and in games.
+I like building complex systems, experimenting with mechanics, and creating worlds both in code and in games.

+QOTD:
+“To improve is to change; to be perfect is to change often.
+Progress is impossible without change, and those who cannot change their minds cannot change anything.”